RyanNgCT/RangeForce-SOC-Chall/Email/Email.md

 ![img](https://github.com/RyanNgCT/RangeForce-SOC-Chall/blob/main/Email/images%20for%20email/Screenshot%202021-05-18%20at%2012.19.12%20PM.png)

-Using the tool listed, we can view without visitig the page that it presents a login screen rather similar to Google.
+Using the tool listed, we can view without visiting the page that it presents a login screen rather similar to Google.
 We can thus confirm that a `phishing` attack is likely in this case.
-You can view the results at [this link](https://urlscan.io/result/0a087340-31aa-4e0e-953c-5bc9fd794837/)
+You can view the results at [this link](https://urlscan.io/result/0a087340-31aa-4e0e-953c-5bc9fd794837/).

 ---